How to Change Your LLC’s Registered Agent (2026 Guide)

 If your state offers online filing:

-• Look for the option to change your registered agent — it's usually listed under forms or online filing tools.
+• Look for the option to change your registered agent, it's usually under forms or online filing tools.

 • Fill out the form with your new agent's details, pay the required fee, and you're done.
-Most states process this within a few business days.
+1-5 business days in most states, with some (like Colorado) processing instantly online [1].

 For businesses that need to submit their change request offline:

-• Submit the form and any required fee by mail, drop it off in person, or fax it if that option is available in your state.
+• Submit the form and any required fee by mail or drop it off in person.

 • Check with your Secretary of State's office to find out if this applies to your LLC.